 Generally, non-EU students must obtain a residence permit to enter the country.
 The residence permit process might require several months, and you will need to obtain the permit before flying to Finland and starting your studies.
-Therefore, submit your residence permit application as soon as possible after receiving the acceptance letter to the studies and confirmation of payment of the tuition fee.
-Make sure to meet all the requirements for your residence permit, such as valid passport, proof of finances, private health insurance, and so on.
-As part of the process, you will also be asked to personally visit a Finnish embassy or consulate for identification.
+Therefore, submit your residence permit application as soon as

 In Finland, most of the services nowadays are done digitally and independently through digital forms, phone calls and email.
 Face-to-face is not a very common form of customer service in Finland.
 When making an appointment in a public office, you will be offered the first available time in the calendar.
 Please do not hesitate to mention if the time offered does not align with your schedule: you will be offered a new time for your appointment.
-Take care of your travelling and health insurance before moving to Finland.
-All degree students (bachelor and master degrees) enrolled for attendance in higher education can use the health care services provided by FSHS.
-Students can use the health care services primarily in the town where the studies are located in, but also remote services and consultations are available.